juxor/afaq/markdown/secJ2.md

 with the political system, failing to see any major differences between the parties, or recognition that the candidates were not interested in people like them.
 These non-voters are often disproportionately left-leaning, compared with those who did vote.
-So, anarchist abstentionism is a means of turning this negative reaction to an unjust system into positive activity.
+Anarchist abstentionism is a means of turning this negative reaction to an unjust system into positive activity.

 So, anarchist opposition to electioneering has deep political implications which Luigi Galleani addressed when he wrote: